farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

         else:
             print("Called as cell magic")
             return line, cell

-    # In an interactive session, we need to delete these to avoid
-    # name conflicts for automagic to work on line magics.
-    del lmagic, lcmagic

 You can also create magics of all three kinds by inheriting from the